rangulicon/mFi-tools/readme.md

 # About
 This adds MQTT features to Ubiquiti Networks mFi devices.

-This is version 3, which aims to comply with [homie MQTT convention](https://github.com/marvinroger/homie).
+This is version 3.1, which aims to comply with [homie MQTT convention](https://github.com/marvinroger/homie).

 The implementation of the convention is not complete yet.

-It´s forked from excelent work of magcode/mpower-tools, and we just add mPort compatibility and auto detect port configuration features.
+It´s forked from excelent work of maletazul/mFi-tools and magcode/mpower-tools, and I added the missing current property from the mPower and added support for the mPower Mini.

 # Compatible Devices
 - mPower Mini and mPower Outlet 3 Ports